 I spent much of the first half of the internship without a clear picture addressed internally or externally to what the project would amount.
-As Robert Heinlein said, "in the absence of clearly-defined goals, we become strangely loyal to performing daily trivia until ultimately we become enslaved bt it."
-Correspondence revolved around making minute steps in MATLAB coding and awaiting the go-ahead for another step.
+As Robert Heinlein said, "in the absence of clearly-defined goals, we become strangely loyal to performing daily trivia until ultimately we become enslaved by it."
+Correspondence revolved around making minute steps in MATLAB coding and awaiting the go-ahead for another step as a consequence of an undergraduate mindset.
 Around the halfway point, the path which the rest of the summer would follow became more apparent, and while I remain in close touch with my advisor, I am better able to treat the internship as an opportunity to proactively explore my own ways of approaching problems.
 Nonetheless, I remain in close collaboration with my advisor in abstract composition and poster design, for the project involves a great deal of her efforts as well: a framework in Python to generate the models, pointers on my incipient MATLAB codes, requests for the model specifications, et cetera.

 Graduate school is an eventuality.
-A B.S. in physics and math teaches abstract engineering, and provides the same relative opportunities as a B.A. in English.
-I still must reflect on where my desires and abilities converge best.
+A B.S. in physics and math teaches abstract engineering, and provides the same relative opportunities as a B.A. in English, but even knowing that grad school awaits, I still must reflect on where my desires and abilities converge best.

 ...That, upon reading that our next post should feature a figure, my